benjamin90s/EdgeAI_FinalProject/README.md

 - **Deployment:**
 - Model converted to TensorFlow Lite (`.tflite`) format for efficient edge inference.
-- Optional: Automated batch file for inference on Windows or via Edge Impulse runner.
+- Automated batch file for inference on Windows or via Edge Impulse runner.

 ---